-(d) Includes the portion of equity interest of non-operating income of Corebridge and consolidated investment entities that AIG does not own.
+(d) Includes Noncontrolling interest primarily relates to Corebridge and is the portion of equity interest of non-operating income Corebridge earnings that AIG did not own.
+Corebridge is consolidated until June 9, 2024.
+The historical results of Corebridge and consolidated investment entities that owned by AIG does not own are reflected in the Income (loss) from discontinued operations, net of income taxes.